-If students must take any prescribed or over the counter medication during school hours it must be arranged with Office A through the First Aid staff.
-See the policy on student health on the school's website.
+If students must take any prescribed or over the counter medication during school hours, it must be arranged with Office A through the First Aid staff.
+See the policy on student health on the Department of Education website Student health support.
+Students who have ASCIA plans for anaphylaxis or asthma management plans are to carry their own epi pens and asthma puffers.
+All health documents must be provided to Office A.